KSP-KOS/KOS/doc/source/commands/communication.rst

           a relay on one or both of the vessels.
       .. note::
-          **Debris Vessel**: To save on computer load, CommNet cuts all "debris" vessels out of the system and does not track them.
-Therefore any vessel of type "debris" will be unable to have a connection, regardless of what antennas it may have on it.
-You can see this effect by using the "rename vessel" button on a ship to categorize it as "debris" and suddenly KSP will claim it has no connections to anything.
+          **Debris Vessel**: To save on computer load, CommNet cuts all "debris" vessels out of the system when loading the scene and does not track them.
+Therefore any vessel that was of type "debris" when the scene was first loaded will be unable to have a connection, regardless of what antennas it may have on it, and regardless of whether you change its vessel type to something other than "debris" during the scene.
+          The vessel type has to be something other than "debris" *at the moment the scene is first loaded* in order for it to be able to have CommNet connections.
+If you have a "debris" vessel that has no communication connections, you can change the vessel type from "debris" to something else, *and then go to the tracking station and come back*, then *that* can cause the vessel to have a connection again.

     RemoteTechConnectivityManager
       This manager will use the RemoteTech mod to monitor connections.
 It will